hector-js/stub-backend/README.md

     }
 ```

-If you want to test it, copy the previous example and paste it in data.js.
+If you want to test it, copy the previous example and paste it in one of the json files.
 Then execute the following command:

 ```sh
     node app.js